-- highly subsidise trips so that they are affordable for even those families who may be struggling financially. - offer financial support for those families that need it so that their child is not disadvantaged. - provide a range of extra-curricular activities that are accessible for all, and free of charge. - ensure that the curriculum overview includes provision of trips and visitors that enhance the learning of the topic. - provide parents/carers with notice of trips in advance so that they can budget effectively.
+- highly subsidise trips so that they are affordable for even those families who may be struggling financially. - offer financial support for those families that need it so that their child is not disadvantaged. - provide a range of extra-curricular activities that are accessible for all art a very low cost - ensure that the curriculum overview includes provision of trips and visitors that enhance the learning of the topic. - provide parents/carers with notice of trips in advance so that they can budget effectively.